Model Context Protocol Specification (2026-07-28)

 Best For

-- ✓Engineers building MCP clients or servers to spec
+- ✓Engineers implementing an MCP client or server to spec

-- ✓Contributors and tool authors needing exact protocol semantics
+- ✓SDK and framework authors who need exact protocol semantics

 Prerequisites